adebartolo/sinewave/README.md

-Sin waves represent pure tones.
+Sine waves represent pure tones.

 They are important because they can analyze complex sounds (Fourier Analysis).